MathStuff/Matrices/README.md

 C.obj #Returns the string form of the Matrix object which can be evaluated to create the same matrix

 C.seed #Returns the seed used to generate the random numbers in the matrix, returns None if matrix wasn't filled randomly.
-Seed can be changed to refill the matrix in-place
+Can be used to refill the matrix inplace if set to a new value

 C.fill #Returns the value or distribution of which the matrix was filled with.
+Can be used to refill the matrix inplace if set to a new value

-Can be used to refill the matrix inplace
+C.initRange #Returns the value of 'ranged' used while creating the matrix.
+Can be used to refill the matrix inplace if set to a new value

 C.intForm #Returns integer form of the matrix